 Blank Treasury checks bear transit number symbols preprinted in magnetic ink within the 1/2-inch band provided at the bottom of the document.
 This number, 00000051, plus the check digit “8”, are in MICR positions 42 through 34.
 The banking system uses the transit number symbol to route and process items for payment.
 Disbursing offices should verify the accuracy of these transit number symbols and other preprinted and MICR-encoded information before using or issuing checks.

-The U.S. Government Printing Office (GPO) awards a 5-year contract for printing blank checks and exercises overall control over their procurement, while administrative control is exercised by Treasury's Printing Procurement Branch.
-After each contract is awarded, the Printing Procurement Branch (see the Contacts page) issues a notice to all disbursing offices specifying the unit cost of blank checks by type of format and changes to related costs, such as new or revised proofs.
+The U.S. Government Printing Office (GPO) awards a 5-year contract for printing blank checks and exercises overall control over their procurement, while administrative control is exercised by Treasury's Mission Support Services Branch.
+After each contract is awarded, the Mission Support Services Branch (see Contacts) issues a notice to all disbursing offices specifying the unit cost of blank checks by type of format and changes to related costs, such as new or revised proofs.
 Prices are subject to annual changes based on the Bureau of Labor Statistics (BLS), Consumer Price Index for All Urban Consumers—Commodities Less Food (CPI), excluding paper and reimbursable postage or transportation costs.
 Paper prices also are subject to change monthly because of fluctuating costs.
 This change is based on the BLS Producer Price Indexes Report (BLS code 0913-01) for Offset & Text, Table 6—Producer Price Indexes and Percent Changes for Commodity Groupings and Individual Items.

-Current contract information inquiries should be directed to the Printing Procurement Branch (see the Contacts page).
+Current contract information inquiries should be directed to the Mission Support Services Branch (see Contacts).

 5025.20—Designation of Officials Authorized to Sign Check Requisitions

 Before any check print orders are submitted, the ordering agency must designate one primary and one alternate official as having authority to sign check print orders.
-Agencies designate these officials by completing an FMS 1186: Signature File—U.S. Treasury Check Orders, and submitting the completed form to Fiscal Services's Accounting Section (see the Contacts page).
-These forms may be obtained by contacting the Accounting Section.
-The Accounting Section uses the FMS 1186 to verify the signature on check print orders and to ensure that only authorized officials requisition checks.
+Agencies designate these officials by completing a FS Form 1186: Signature File—U.S. Treasury Check Orders, and submitting the completed form to PFC's Accounting Section (see Contacts).
+These forms may be obtained by contacting the Mission Support Services.
+The Mission Support Services uses the FS Form 1186 to verify the signature on check print orders and to ensure that only authorized officials requisition checks.

 5025.30—Print Order Form